Activity Introduction

 Learning intentions:

-• Students will understand the amount of government income support available when someone is unemployed
+• understand the difference between the poverty line and the amount of government income support available

 Year 5 Mathematics: